pete-coleman/hacker-news-tech-test/README.md

 # HackerNews Tech Test

-A simple REST API build with .NET 8 that gets the top _n_ "best" stories from the Hacker News API and returns some metadata about those stories.
+A simple REST API built with .NET 8 that gets the top _n_ "best" stories from the Hacker News API and returns some metadata about those stories.

 ## Running the application